Fossil Fighters (video game): Reception

 Fossil Fighters received a score of 32 out of 40 by the Japanese magazine Famitsu.
 The game was the third best-selling game in Japan the week of its release at 35,000 copies sold.
 By the end of 2008, Fossil Fighters had sold 240,176 copies, making it the 15th best-selling DS game of the year in the region.
-In the United States, it sold 92,000 units in August 2009, making it the 10th best selling game for that month.
+In the United States, it sold 92,000 units in August 2009, making it the 10th bestselling game for that month.

 In America, Fossil Fighters scores averaged between 7 and 8.
 Reviewers generally praised the game for being fun, having simple yet surprisingly addictive cleaning while having battles that were somewhat enjoyable.
 While most reviewers compared it to the Pokémon video game series, some reviewers like GameSpot didn't mind, saying that they might as well borrow from the best, while others didn't bring it up much.
 Reviewers found game elements like graphics and music overall lacking, and some reviewers, like IGN (who gave the game a 5.3), knocked the game for being repetitive and too Pokémon-like.